Getting vaccinated for COVID-19 in South Australia. Find COVID-19 vaccine information and resources for South Australians.

 Please wear loose clothing to your appointment that enables easy access to your upper arm where you will receive the vaccination.

-Before you enter the clinic, use the mySA GOV app to COVID Safe Check-In.
+Before you enter the clinic or site, use the mySA GOV app to COVID Safe Check-In.

-When you enter the clinic, you will be given a consent form to fill in.
+When you enter an SA Health COVID-19 vaccination clinic, you will be given a consent form (PDF 128KB) to fill in.

 When a vaccinator is available, you will be asked to go to a vaccination bay or room where the person vaccinating you will: